 - Activity: Removing plastic pollution/litter from the natural environment.

 - Organisation: Either organise your own park, street, or beach clean any time.
-Or liaise with Gary Joliffe at Till the Coast is Clear for an organised clean up event in South Devon, or the team at Plastic Free North Devon for the North Devon coast.
+Or liaise with Till the Coast is Clear for an organised clean up event in South Devon, or the team at Plastic Free North Devon for the North Devon coast.

 - Season: Any time of year

 REWILDING IN THE WOODS

 - Activity: Various – e.g. tree planting, caretaking young trees, coppicing, removing invasive species, creating trails, etc.

 - Organisation: Robin Bowman organises volunteer days at the Moor Barton Rewilding Project (near Moretonhampstead, on Dartmoor) where you can spend a day immersed in nature, doing activities that help restore maximim biodiversity on the land.